timbray/quamina/README.md

 JSON object as exemplified above in this document.

-The `error` return is used to signal invalid pattern structure, which could be malformed JSON or leaf values which are not provided as arrays.
+The `error` return is used to signal invalid pattern structure, which could be bad UTF-8 or malformed JSON or leaf values which are not provided as arrays.

 As many patterns as desired can be added to a Matcher but at this time there is no capability of removing any.